2019 Renewable World Learning Conference

 Solar MUS Programme: The next step in our programme

 Launched in 2018, Renewable World was delighted to announce a new partnership with funders Jersey Overseas Aid (JOA) and the Unica Foundation to build upon the strong foundations shared at the conference.
-This new chapter of solar-powered water lifting systems will place the learnings generated through SolarMUS II at the heart of the project – supporting communities to install solar-powered water lifting systems while balancing climate change resilience, environmental protection, and safe water use.
+This new chapter of solar-powered water lifting systems will place the learning generated through SolarMUS II at the heart of the project – supporting communities to install solar-powered water lifting systems while balancing climate change resilience, environmental protection, and safe water use.
 Future work is scheduled to benefit at least 550 households in four new communities in Surkhet situated above their water source.
 We expect this to enable these communities to increase their food security and generate income, whilst dramatically reducing the daily burden faced by women and girls when fetching water from distant sources.
 This will also offer us the opportunity to pilot ‘real time monitoring’ to determine the efficiency and effectiveness of each system.

 Thank you to the Renewable World Nepal team for a great job on the conference.
 We would also like to thank iDE for their contributions and valued collaboration over the years, and SAPPROS and all of our local partners who make our work possible.
 Thanks to the Big Lottery Fund for their support of the projects that were shared at the conference.
 Lastly, thank you to all of the representatives for your interest and attendance.
 We look forward to a more climate-resilient and prosperous future for all rural poor communities in Nepal.